docker/docs/desktop/extensions-sdk/architecture/index.md

 ## The frontend

-The frontend, is basically a web application made from HTML, Javascript, and CSS.
+The frontend is basically a web application made from HTML, Javascript, and CSS.
 It can be built with a simple HTML file, some vanilla Javascript or any frontend framework, such as React or Vue.js.

 When Docker Desktop installs the extension, it extracts the UI folder from the extension image, as defined by the